An object that provides the interface to control the player’s transport behavior.

 External Playback Mode

-External playback mode is when video data is sent to an external device such as Apple TV via AirPlay and the mini-connector-based HDMI/VGA adapters for full screen playback at its original fidelity.
-AirPlay Video playback is also considered as an "external playback" mode.
+External playback mode is when video data is sent to an external device such as Apple TV via AirPlay, or the mini-connector-based HDMI/VGA adapters for full-screen playback at its original fidelity.

-In "external screen" mode (also known as mirroring and second display), video data is rendered on the host device (e.g. iPhone), rendered video is recompressed and transferred to the external device, and the external device decompresses and displays the video.
+In "external screen" mode (also known as mirroring and second display), the host device renders the video data.
+The host device recompresses and transfers the rendered video to the external device, and the external device decompresses and displays the video.

 External playback properties affect AirPlay Video playback and are the replacement for the deprecated AirPlay support properties.